janeyrinn/karmayoga/README.md

         - Drop down for book a class, gen enquiry or my orders
         - Text box

+16. All users interactions will either be confirmed or notified of an error eith via on screen messages, orders and profile set up will be also confirmed via email.
 ### Future Features

 Future features will include: